wrightdylan/advent-of-code-2024/README.md

 11. Day 12 - Finally a day I was dreading, when the puzzles get very hard... like me.
 12. Day 14 can take a lot longer if you make the wrong assumptions about what the Christmas tree is supposed to look like.
 13. Day 15 part 2 was just nasty.
+14. Day 17 was really cool to do.